 Narrow profit margins in the cow/calf sector of the beef industry require careful attention to production costs and associated levels of output.
-Extended grazing periods have been shown to decrease winter feed costs (a major component of overall cow/calf expenses; Adams et al., 1994).
-Management of precalving cow weight and condition change can enhance overall reproductive efficiency (Dunn and Moss, 1992).
+Extended grazing periods have been shown to decrease winter feed costs (a major component of overall cow/calf expenses).
+Management of precalving cow weight and condition change can enhance overall reproductive efficiency.
 Nutritional supplementation regimes may be necessary to manage cow weight and condition during extended fall/winter grazing periods.
 Dietary protein has been suggested to be the first-limiting nutrient in cattle grazing winter range.
 There are alternative crops and processing co-products that are higher in crude protein than typical feed grains that might be used effectively in protein supplements formulated for cattle grazing stockpiled perennial forage.
 Stockpiling refers to the practice of allowing forage to accumulate in the absence of grazing for use at a later time.

+Objectives

-Objectives on this study were to (1) determine whether field pea (Pisum sativum L)and sunflower (Helianthus annuus L.) meal can be used effectively as dietary supplements for beef cows grazing stockpiled perennial forage in the late fall/early winter and (2) determine whether either energy or protein is the firstlimiting nutrient for beef cows grazing stockpiled perennial forage in late fall/early winter.
+- Determine whether field pea (Pisum sativum L)and sunflower (Helianthus annuus L.) meal can be used effectively as dietary supplements for beef cows grazing stockpiled perennial forage in the late fall/early winter. - Determine whether either energy or protein is the first-limiting nutrient for beef cows grazing stockpiled perennial forage in late fall/early winter.